There are no upcoming events.

 Our Vision

-The 100 Mile Arts Network’s vision is to invigorate the local and regional arts economy and tourism by strengthening the artistic community across the MRC des Collines-de-l’Outaouais, MRC de Pontiac and the MRC de la vallée de la Gatineau by addressing limited internet access, issues of isolation and access to resources by the English-speaking community while inspiring creative artistic expression.
+strengthens the regional arts ecology across the MRC des Collines-de-l’Outaouais, MRC de Pontiac and the MRC de la vallée de la Gatineau while inspiring and activating creative artistic expression across the region.

 Our Mandate